thomasweng15/E.V.E./README.md

 Description
 -----------
-EVE is a Star Trek / Jarvis type computer.
+E.V.E. is a Star Trek / Jarvis type computer, designed to receive vocal queries or commands and then respond or execute them appropriately.
+See 'Usage' for details.

-EVE will receive vocal or textual queries and return relevant web results accompanied by voice.
+Cloned from a similar project by Rob McCann, where the objective was for the program to only respond aurally to voice input.

-Originally based on a similar project by Rob McCann, where the computer would both receive and return audio, with no text.
+The program is designed for Linux, but has the potential to be cross-platform.
+Perhaps you can help!

 Dependencies
 ------------
-*	julius
+*	julius and julius-voxforge packages
 *	python: pyaudio
 *	python: requests
 *	python: pydub